 What do they do when all of their options look the same?
 They look for the cheapest one.
 (Would you expect otherwise?)

-When we work with an MSP to brand them, there are typically a host of positive benefits:
+When we develop an MSP brand strategy, there are typically a host of positive benefits:

 - First and foremost, we make sure they stand out from the crowd.
 We do NOT want someone to see their website and think “hm…another one of these.
 I’ll keep looking.”
 Innovative imagery combined with audience-specific messaging makes bounce rates go down and engagement go up.